NVIDIA/NeMo/docs/source/features/moe.rst

 1. ``moe_input_jitter_eps`` adds noise to the input tensor by applying jitter with a specified epsilon value.

-2. ``moe_token_dropping`` enables selectively dropping and padding tokens for each expert to achieve a specified capacity.
+2. ``moe_token_dropping`` enables selectively dropping and padding tokens for each expert to achieve a specified capacity, similar to GShard, Switch-Transformer, and DeepSpeed-MoE.
+Briefly, if the number of tokens routed to an expert exceeds its capacity, then the exceeding tokens are dropped.
+Note that this is currently unsupported so should remain False.

-3. ``moe_token_dropping`` specifies the token dispatcher type, options include 'allgather' and 'alltoall'.
+3. ``moe_token_dispatcher_type`` specifies the token dispatcher type, options include 'allgather' and 'alltoall'.

 4. ``moe_per_layer_logging`` enables per-layer logging for MoE, currently support aux-loss and z-loss.

-5. ``moe_expert_capacity_factor`` the capacity factor for each expert, None means no token will be dropped.
+5. ``moe_expert_capacity_factor`` the capacity factor determines the maximum number of tokens that can be routed to each expert in any MoE layer, None means no token will be dropped.
 The default is None.

 6. ``moe_pad_expert_input_to_capacity`` if True, pads the input for each expert to match the expert capacity length, effective only after the moe_expert_capacity_factor is set.
 The default setting is False.